 Other nearby markers.
 At least 2 other markers are within 15 miles of this marker, measured as the crow flies.
 Lee Tucker Pool (approx. 6.6 miles away); The San Andreas Fault (approx. 14.4 miles away).

 Also see . . .

 1. Wikipedia entry for Cholame, California.
 “The town is best known as the place where actor James Dean died on September 30, 1955.
 Dean died one mile (1.6 km) to the northeast, at the junction of State Highways 41 and 46, when college student Donald Turnupseed made a left (Submitted on September 27, 2014.)

 2. James Dean’s Last Drive.
 This 2014 6½ minute video intersperses stills and current footage to document the drive that lead to his death.
 It concludes with a drag racing public service announcement starring James Dean.

 Categories. • Cemeteries & Burial Sites • Entertainment •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on July 8, 2018.
 This page originally submitted on September 5, 2012, by Konrad R Summers of Santa Clarita, California.
-This page has been viewed 552 times since then and 23 times this year.
-Last updated on November 25, 2012, by Arrow of Brentwood, California.
-This page was the Marker of the Week September 28, 2014.
-Photos: 1, 2, 3, 4, 5. submitted on September 5, 2012, by Konrad R Summers of Santa Clarita, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 574 times since then and 45 times this year.
+Last updated on July 8, 2018, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4, 5. submitted on September 5, 2012, by Konrad R Summers of Santa Clarita, California.
+6. submitted on July 8, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.